-Land identified in the Land Reservation Acquisition map layer Definition Land shown on the 'Land reservation acquisition' map layer within an LEP is land that may be acquired by an authority of the State.
+Land identified in the Land Reservation Acquisition map layer Definition Land shown on the 'Land Reservation Acquisition' map layer within an LEP is land that may be acquired by an authority of the State.
 Existing situation Gloucester, Great Lakes and Greater Taree LEPs - various lands are identified in the Land reservation acquisition layers in each of the three local environmental plans.
-Additional notes Land use certainty is needed for land identified in the Land reservation acquisition layer.
+Additional notes Land use certainty is needed for land identified in the Land Reservation Acquisition layer.
 Category The category to be used will be dependent on the future proposed use.
-LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character Principle 4 - Council Strategies RECOMMENDATION Land in the Land reservation acquisition layer that is not owned by the relevant acquiring authority and is required for infrastructure documented within the Draft Infrastructure Review, should be zoned SP2 Infrastructure Land in the Land reservation acquisition layer that is not owned by the relevant acquiring authority and is not required for infrastructure documented within the Draft Infrastructure Review, should be zoned according to the future use where appropriate Justification Rezoning land in the LRA layer in accordance with future proposed use (infrastructure or otherwise) is consistent with state guidelines and will provide land use certainty for landowners and the community.
+LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character Principle 4 - Council Strategies RECOMMENDATION Land in the Land Reservation Acquisition layer that is not owned by the relevant acquiring authority and is required for infrastructure, should be zoned SP2 Infrastructure Land in the Land Reservation Acquisition layer that is not owned by the relevant acquiring authority and is not required for infrastructure, should be zoned according to the future use where appropriate Justification Rezoning land in the Land Reservation Acquisition layer in accordance with future proposed use (infrastructure or otherwise) is consistent with state guidelines and will provide land use certainty for landowners and the community.